-If you started running regularly, you would most likely buy a new pair of running shoes.
-Likewise, if you started playing tennis, football or basketball you would probably buy a pair of tennis, football or basketball shoes.
-Each of these shoes are made with different features that are specific to their purpose.
+If you started running regularly, you would likely buy a new pair of running shoes.
+Likewise, if you started playing tennis, football or basketball, you would buy a pair of tennis, football or basketball shoes.
+Each of these shoes is made with different features specific to their purpose.

-That’s not to say that you can’t lift without weightlifting shoes, but they will help you perform better and limit the chances of you getting an injury when lifting.
+That’s not to say that you can’t lift without weightlifting shoes, but they will help you perform better and limit the chances of you getting injured when lifting.

 What Are They?

-Weightlifting shoes have been used for a long time by competitive Olympic weightlifters and powerlifters to help move heavy weights around and have become increasingly popular among all strength sports for their abilities to support an athlete’s performance.
-The availability of these shoes has increased dramatically and training in weightlifting shoes isn’t such a weird thing that only a handful of hardcore lifters do anymore.
-You may have even seen someone wearing them at the gym and wondered what they are for.
+Weightlifting shoes have been used for a long time by competitive Olympic Weightlifters and Powerlifters to help move heavy weights around and have become increasingly popular among all strength sports for their abilities to support an athlete’s performance.
+The availability of these shoes has increased dramatically, and training in weightlifting shoes isn’t such a weird thing that only a handful of hardcore lifters do anymore.
+You may have even seen someone wearing them at the gym and wondered how they are beneficial.

-Compared to a lot of other shoes, weightlifting shoes/lifters/oly shoes, whatever you like to call them are usually heavier and more solid.
-They have a raised heel made of hard, non-compressible material, a firm, flat sole and usually some sort of midfoot strap for a secure fit.
+Compared to many other shoes, weightlifting shoes/lifters/oly shoes, whatever you like to call them, are usually heavier and more solid.
+They have a raised heel made of hard, non-compressible material, a firm and flat sole, and usually a midfoot strap for a secure fit.

 Main Differences Between Sneakers and Weightlifting Shoes

 A solid, rigid heel allows for better stability and efficient force transfer.
-In contrast to a regular running shoe which has a cushioned heel to absorb impact, the solid heel in weightlifting shoes allows you to transmit more force through your contact points with the ground.
-The greater the force you can generate through your lifts the more weight you can move.
+In contrast to regular running shoes with cushioned heels, the solid heel in weightlifting shoes enables you to transmit more force through your contact points with the ground.
+The greater the force you can generate through your lifts, the more weight you can move.

-Older weightlifting shoes were generally made with wooden or stacked leather heels.
-Newer shoes are typically made with high-density plastic and are designed to cup and hug the heel for greater stability.
+Older weightlifting shoes had heels made with wood or stacked leather.
+Newer shoes are typically made with high-density plastic and designed to cup and hug the heel for greater stability and support.

-The raised heel in weightlifting shoes makes it easier for you to achieve a deeper squat.
+The raised heel in weightlifting shoes makes it easier to achieve a deeper squat.
 The ankle has to perform less dorsiflexion to reach this position due to the change in angle the raised heel provides.
-This will help to improve your overall position allowing you to sit more upright.
+This also helps to improve your overall position allowing you to sit more upright.
 A more upright torso means you have more chance of holding onto the barbell when handling heavy loads.

-The height of the raised heel is expressed as the offset or heel to toe drop.
-A heel raise of around 19 to 25mm or .75″ to 1″ is common for weightlifting shoes.
-A typical running shoe has a heel to toe drop of around 10mm – meaning your heel is about 10mm higher than your toes.
+The raised heel height is often referred to as the offset or heel-to-toe drop, with around 19 to 25mm or .75″ to 1″ common for weightlifting shoes.
+A typical running shoe has a heel-to-toe drop of about 10mm – meaning your heel is about 10mm higher than your toes.
 Newer style running shoes that encourage “midfoot striking” have a lesser drop of around 4 to 6mm.

 Lacing and Strapping System

 Weightlifting shoes are made to be stable both under and around your foot.
-The lacing and strapping systems are designed to keep your foot as secure as possible in all phases of your lifts.
+The lacing and strapping systems are designed to secure your foot through all phases of your lifts.

 Lifting shoes generally have more laces than typical athletic shoes, allowing you to tighten them right to the toes rather than just around the midfoot.
-Most shoes will also have at least one strap or in some cases two straps or some sort of mechanical tightening system.
-This allows for greater support around the midfoot preventing the foot from sliding or moving around too much when performing heavy lifts.
+Most shoes will also have at least one strap, sometimes two, or a mechanical tightening system.
+This system allows for greater support around the midfoot preventing the foot from sliding or moving around too much when performing heavy lifts.

-The sole of these shoes is usually firm and grippy providing maximum traction.
-High traction is important to prevent slipping or too much unwanted movement when performing lifts, especially on smooth surfaces like Olympic lifting platforms.
-These soles are generally softer than other types of shoes and will wear out quicker if used on the wrong type of surface.
+High traction is important to prevent slipping or unwanted movement when performing the Olympic lifts, especially on smooth surfaces like Olympic lifting platforms.
+The sole of these shoes is usually firm and grippy, providing maximum traction.
+These soles are generally softer than other shoes and will wear out quicker if used on the wrong surface.

 Do I Need Them

-As mentioned earlier, weightlifting shoes are not completely necessary but they may help increase your performance and decrease injury risk when training with weightlifting movements.
-The shoes benefits can also be psychological.
-If you believe you can lift more weight with them on, then you very well could.
+As mentioned earlier, weightlifting shoes are optional.
+However, they may help increase your performance and decrease injury risk when training with weightlifting movements.
+The shoes’ benefits can also be psychological.
+If you believe you can lift more weight wearing them, you very well could.

-These shoes can help to enhance your lifts and can help you achieve better positions if you have mobility issues but they will not fix these problems.
-If poor form, mobility or flexibility are your issues, you should focus on improving these and use the shoes as a supplementary tool, not a quick fix.
-Like any aid, if you ignore the underlying issues, you will form a reliance.
-The shoes will help to mask the issue but it will affect things down the line and come back to bite you at some point.
+These shoes can help enhance your lifts and help you achieve better positions.
+However, if you have mobility issues, they will not fix them.
+Use these shoes as a supplementary tool, not a quick fix.
+If poor form, mobility, or flexibility are your issues, you should focus on improving these first.
+Like any aid, you will form a reliance on them if you ignore the underlying issues.
+The shoes will help mask the problem but will affect things down the line and come back to bite you at some point.

 When Should I Use Them

 The biggest drawback to weightlifting shoes is that they are really only good for one thing – weightlifting.
-This can also be a good thing though.
-Because you will generally only wear them when you are lifting they will often last a long time.
+However, that can also be a good thing.
+Because you will generally only wear them when lifting, they will often last a long time.

-Wear them when squatting heavy and when performing your Olympic lifts, especially full squat variations.
-They can also be used in workouts where squat based movements are being performed, but because they are a lot heavier than most other shoes they may impede you in other movements so think about what the workout involves.
+Wear them when squatting heavy and when performing your Olympic lifts, especially squat variations.
+You can also use them in workouts involving squat-based movements.
+Remember that they are heavier than most other shoes and may impede other exercises, so think about what the workout involves.

 Where Do I Get Some

-It can be hard to find stockists where you can actually go and try these shoes on in store.
-Some Rebel Sport stores stock Reebok weightlifting shoes so this can be a good place to have a look first so you can try some on before you buy them.
+It is sometimes difficult to find stockists where you can go and try these shoes on in-store.
+Some Rebel Sport stores stock Nike and sometimes Reebok weightlifting shoes, and it can be a good place to look first so you can try some on before buying.

-Major shoe brands such as Nike, Adidas, Reebok, and Asics all make weightlifting shoes and these can usually be found on their websites.
-Nike Weightlifting shoes can also be purchased on https://www.ironedge.com.au and https://thewodlife.com.au stocks Nike, Adidas, and Inov8 brand shoes.
-Each of these brands will have different pros and cons but they will all be a great addition to your gym bag, especially if you are just starting out.
+Major shoe brands such as Nike, Adidas, and Reebok all make weightlifting shoes, which you can usually find on their websites.
+Websites like https://thewodlife.com.au have a wide range of shoes from brands such as Nike, Reebok, Adidas, and Inov8.
+Each brand will have specific features and different pros and cons, but they will all be a great addition to your gym bag, especially if you are starting out.

 You can often find weightlifting shoes on sale on certain websites or at Rebel Sport.
-If you are not too concerned with colour schemes or the latest style you can sometimes pick up a good bargain, so have a look around if you are looking at purchasing some.
+If you are not too concerned with colour schemes or the latest style, you can sometimes pick up a good bargain, so look around if you are purchasing some.